fairplay/sisyphus/README.md

 # Sisyphus

-Toy stack concatenative language implemented in AWK Named because of "pushing", get it?
+Toy stack concatenative language implemented in AWK.

+Named because of "pushing", get it?

 ## What is it?